-- CS 661 Introduction to Medical/Bioinformatics (3 cr)
+- CIS 661 Introduction to Medical and Bioinformatics (3 cr)

 A survey of fundamental concepts of medical and bioinformatics methods and techniques involved in the integration of computer systems in medical centers and life science industries.
 Introduction to biomedical information systems; data representation, modeling, management and mining; systems evaluation; project management practices for biomedical decision making.
 Legal and ethical considerations.

 - PSM 650 Ethics and Professionalism in Applied Science (3 cr)

 Ethical and professional issues and problems facing practicing scientists.
 Emphasizes and role of scientists in public and private sectors, their responsibilities, and emerging ethical and professional issues.

 (The seminar course is an important inter-disciplinary opportunity for the PSM programs)

 - PSM 662 (2 cr)

 A seminar course designed to broaden the student's professional foundation in the practice of applied sciences following industry "best practices".
 Project management practice; intellectual property and proprietary issues; industrial policies and procedures; and governmental regulatory issues are examined.
 Focus on team building, networking, and communication and presentation skills.